Session is about to expire

 Mr. Al Baker is a graduate of Commerce and Economics and holds a private pilot licence.
 He is also CEO of several divisions of Qatar's national airline - being Qatar Airways Holidays, Qatar Aviation Services, Qatar Duty Free Company, Doha International Airport, Qatar Distribution Company, Qatar Executive, Oryx Rotana Hotel and Qatar Aircraft Catering Company.

-Ahmed Al-Hammadi is Head of the Active Investments department for the Qatar Investment Authority.
-He oversees QIA’s direct sector teams as well as fund investments in the Equity, Fixed Income, Hedge Funds, Private Equity and Real Estate asset classes.
-Prior to joining QIA, Ahmed worked at EFG-Hermes a regional asset manager and before that at consulting firm Booz & Co. advising financial services clients on strategy, private equity investment opportunities, and organization structures.
-Ahmed is a graduate of the Wharton School at the University of Pennsylvania and has obtained his MBA from the Harvard Business School.
+Ahmed Al-Hammadi is the Chief Investment Officer for Europe, Russia and Turkey.
+He oversees Qatar Investment Authority’s direct sector teams’ investments in Europe, Russia and Turkey.
+Prior to joining QIA, Al-Hammadi worked at EFG-Hermes as a regional asset manager and before that at consulting firm Booz & Co. advising financial services clients on strategy, private equity investment opportunities, and organization structures.
+Al-Hammadi sits on the boards of Heathrow Airport, SoFi, Borsa Istanbul and Pavillion Real Estate Investment Trust.
+He was named a Young Global Leader by the World Economic Forum in 2019.
+Ahmed Al-Hammadi is a graduate of the Wharton School at the University of Pennsylvania and has obtained his MBA from the Harvard Business School.

 Stuart is Managing Director and Head, Infrastructure Group of GIC.
 Stuart has served as a director on a number of portfolio company boards for GIC as well as a number of advisory boards for private equity and infrastructure funds.
 He is currently a director at Terminal Investment Limited Sarl and Raffles Infra Holdings.